liweiyi88/integration/README.md

 Then, we use AWS PHP SDK to publish message to SNS.

 Lastly, publishing message by AWS SNS API.
 Then, the subscriber will receive the message from SNS Topic.

+# SQS Notes
+1. If we specify a number greater than 0 to WaitTimeSeconds when we call receiveMessage method.
+We are actually using [AWS Long Polling](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)
+2. Even If we specify a number greater than 0 to `MaxNumberOfMessages` when we call receiveMessage method.
+SQS may send your messages fewer than the number.
+For example, If we have 10 messages in the queue, and we set 10 to `MaxNumberOfMessages`, we may still get only one message as SQS is distributed.
+However, If we have a large number of messages in the queue, we will have a high chance to get all of the messages up to `MaxNumberOfMessages`.
+This is explained by [AWS PHP SDK Reference](http://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sqs-2012-11-05.html#receivemessage)